Science Assistance Room

 The Assistance Room is a free drop-in tutoring space to support Science undergraduates (mainly stage one and two) with their studies.

-Tutors from Chemistry, Environmental Science, Logic and Computation, Mathematics, Physics, Psychology, and Statistics are available to:
+Tutors from Chemistry, Environment, Logic and Computation, Mathematics, Physics, Psychology, and Statistics are available to:

 - Help you understand the concepts already presented in class.

 - Help you understand information in your lecture notes and/or textbooks.

 - Provide additional problems as examples or for practice.

 Tutoring is available one-on-one or in small groups and is designed to develop your understanding, not to teach new material.